×

 Share the article

-Stomach ache and nausea are common complaints amongst children and elders.
-The reasons behind these could range from overeating to infection to gastrointestinal disorder to anxiety.
-The noises that the stomach makes such as growling, rumbling, gurgling feeling in the stomach pit is something that everybody experiences.
-If it gets worse, it can lead to nausea and vomiting and nausea can ruin one’s day as the nauseous feeling prevails the whole day for some.
-Nausea and vomiting are not a disease but could be the symptoms of many stomach related conditions like stomach flu, motion sickness, food poisoning, blocked intestine, concussion or brain injury, appendicitis and migraines.
+Stomach aches and nausea are common complaints among children and elders.
+The reasons behind these could range from overeating to infection to gastrointestinal disorders to anxiety.
+The noises that the stomach makes, such as growling, rumbling, and gurgling in the stomach pit, are something that everybody experiences.
+If it gets worse, it can lead to nausea and vomiting, and nausea can ruin one’s day as the nauseous feeling prevails the whole day for some.
+Nausea and vomiting are not a disease but could be the symptoms of many stomach-related conditions like stomach flu, motion sickness, food poisoning, blocked intestine, concussion or brain injury, appendicitis, and migraines.

-Nausea is discomfort and tumult of the stomach that is often accompanied by vomit but doesn’t always lead to vomiting.
-Vomiting is the forcible, voluntary or involuntary emptying called throwing up of stomach contents through the mouth.
-Some triggers that may result in vomiting can come from the stomach and intestines such as infection, injury, and food irritation or the inner ear like dizziness and motion sickness and brain-like head injury, brain infections, tumours, and migraine headaches.
+Nausea is discomfort and tumult of the stomach that is often accompanied by vomiting, but doesn’t always lead to vomiting.
+Vomiting is the forcible, voluntary, or involuntary emptying of stomach contents through the mouth.
+Some triggers that may result in vomiting can come from the stomach and intestines, such as infection, injury, and food irritation, or the inner ear, like dizziness and motion sickness, brain-like head injury, brain infections, tumors, and migraine headaches.

 Stomach Pain – It is caused by many conditions, nonetheless, the most common reasons are infection, abnormal growths, inflammation, and intestinal disorder.
 Infection in the throat, intestines and blood can cause bacteria to enter your digestive tract which results in abdominal pain.
 These infections could also change in digestion viz diarrhoea and constipation.